- Written by Trevor Mendez

 - Posted on August 19, 2020

-- Updated on January 9, 2023
+- Updated on August 31, 2023

-- 5455 Views
+- 10020 Views

 Access Control Lists (ACL) use packet classification to mark certain packets going through the packet processor pipeline and then take configured action against them.
 Rules are defined based on various fields of packets and usually TCAM is used to match packets to rules.
-For example, there can be a rule to match the packet source IP address against a list of IP addresses, and drop the packet if there is a match.

 - Written by Aoxi Yao